linda-seiter/CMSC115_2258/unit4_project/README.md

    - If the predicted total sales fall short, the user is warned that the target is at risk.
-3. After all days are tracked, output the final result showing whether the target was met and offers suggestions for improvement if the target is not achieved.
+3. After all days are tracked, output the final result showing whether the target was met and offer suggestions for improvement if the target is not achieved.

 **Sample I/O: Sales meet $800 target within 4 days:**